PORTLAND ARTS & LECTURES

 What is your refund policy?

 Portland Arts & Lectures subscriptions are non-refundable, and we do not give partial refunds for individual events missed within the series.
+If a lecture is cancelled, we will reschedule the event for a different date.

 What is your inclement weather policy?